Grand Bay-Westfield: The Higgs-Allain Local Governance Reforms

-The Town of Grand Bay-Westfield underwent another amalgamation as part of the Higgs-Allain Local Governance Reforms.
+The town of Grand Bay-Westfield underwent another amalgamation as part of the Higgs-Allain Local Governance Reforms.
 In November 2021, the Province announced it would engage in strategic local restructuring to reduce the total number of local governments from 104 to just 78.
-As part of this strategic restructuring, the Town of Grand Bay-Westfield and part of the neighbouring Local Service District of Westfield West would amalgamate into a new municipality temporarily referred to as Entity 51.
+As part of this strategic restructuring, the town of Grand Bay-Westfield and part of the neighbouring local service district of Westfield would amalgamate into a new municipality temporarily referred to as Entity 51.
 Like all New Brunswick municipalities impacted by Local Governance Reform, the new municipality was informed that the Transition Committee needed to find a permanent name to replace Entity 51 before May 16, 2022.

 At a Special Council Meeting on February 17, 2022, Town Council and the Local Service District Transition Committee Representatives approved the naming process for Entity 51.
-Residents of Grand Bay-Westfield and a portion of the LSD of Westfield West were invited to participate in the local decision-making process of naming Entity 51 by becoming a volunteer member on the Naming Committee.
+Residents of Grand Bay-Westfield and a portion of the LSD of Westfield were invited to participate in the local decision-making process of naming Entity 51 by becoming a volunteer member on the Naming Committee.
 Following the Council meeting of February 28, 2022, the nine-member Naming Committee was appointed on March 1.
-Committee membership included residents and elected representatives from both Town and Local Service District.
+Committee membership included residents and elected representatives from both town and local service district.

 Using a naming process designed by Grand Bay-Westfield Town Council and staff, residents of the new Entity 51 were invited by the Naming Committee to participate in a two phase naming process.
 The first phase of the naming process was a public contest.
 Residents were asked to submit potential names for the new town along with a short written explanation of their choice.
 Notably, it was predetermined by the Town Council that the name “Grand Bay-Westfield” would automatically be included on the final voting ballot.
 The contest ran from March 11 to 28.
 From 369 total submissions, 116 were unique names.

-Once all submissions were received, the Town created a decision-making tool based on Canada's Guiding Principles for Geographic Naming.
+Once all submissions were received, the town created a decision-making tool based on Canada's Guiding Principles for Geographic Naming.
 The tool – a name matrix – was designed with and approved by both the town's Transition Facilitator and the Province's appointed toponymy expert.
 The naming committee used the matrix to narrow the list from 116 to a top 15.